LucLagrange/python-projects/README.md

 # python-projects
-A collection of python projects realized during training sessions
+A collection of python projects.
+Most of these projects were realized during the excellent Python Bootcamp by Pierian Training (https://pieriantraining.com/)